top of page

 Rooted in air guitar solos and the diverse musical influences she gratefully inherited from her parents, Harmony utilises her music and written work as a platform to advocate for honesty, empathy, and the timeless narratives of classical literature.

-Initially venturing into a spoken-word-based style, set against the backdrop of cafe ambiance and electric guitar, Harmony's debut collection, 'Write Me a Poem,' marked her introduction to the fusion of literature and music in her personal creative journey.
-More recently, as her influences evolved, Harmony found herself drawn back to the acoustic guitar, immersing herself in the music of John Martyn and Nick Drake, an inspiration leading to her latest single, 'No. 18,' and the upcoming collection following it, 'Songs For The Garden.'
+Venturing into a spoken-word-based style, set against the backdrop of cafe ambiance and electric guitar, Harmony's debut collection, 'Write Me a Poem,' marked her introduction to the fusion of literature and music in her personal creative journey.
+With recent works featuring a further devolved style Harmony has found herself back behind an acoustic guitar, drowning herself in the music of John Martyn and Laura Marling as she explores the world of modern folk.

-Whether performing songs inspired by bookshops, love, or the poetry of Keats, Harmony consistently attempts to cultivate moments of shared expression and empathy among her audiences, building a sense of community within those who enjoy her music.
+Striving for moments of shared expression and empathy among her audiences, Harmony hopes to build a sense of community within her music.

 Write Me a Poem